Donor Profile

 Bilateral Spending

 Italy’s bilateral contributions decreased significantly after 2017 but rebounded in 2021.
-Italy’s overall bilateral ODA increased from US$2.7 billion in 2021 to US$3.9 billion in 2022, marking a significant jump of 46%, including earmarked funding through multilaterals.
-The increase was partly driven by IDRCs, which rose from US$556 million in 2021 to US$1.6 billion.
-The cost of hosting refugees accounted for 41% of the 2022 bilateral total.
+Italy’s overall bilateral ODA further increased by 46% between 2021 and 2022, including earmarked funding through multilaterals.
+The increase was partly driven by IDRCs, which rose from US$556 million in 2021 to US$1.5 billion in 2022.
+Bilateral ODA is set to fall in 2023 to near 2021 levels.

-Italy provided the 88% of bilateral ODA in the form of grants in 2022, just below the DAC average of 92%, in part due to increasing earmarked contributions to multilateral organizations.
-Following a drop in grant proportion in 2020, it has climbed back up in 2021-2022.
+Italy provided 88% of bilateral ODA in the form of grants in 2022, just below the DAC average of 92%, in part due to increasing earmarked contributions to multilateral organizations.

 On October 9, 2023, the Italian Joint Committee for International Development decided to raise resources allocated to bilateral cooperation by 60% in 2024, with 25% and 15% of remaining resources for 2024 to be given to emergency and multilateral interventions, respectively.